finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to build the transactions.
 Defaults to return the latest   version of each transaction if not specified.
         String page = "page_example"; // String | The pagination token to use to continue listing transactions from a previous call to GetHoldingContributors.
         String timelineScope = "timelineScope_example"; // String | The scope of the timeline used for evaluation.
 If provided, you must also provide a timelineCode.
-        String timelineCode = "timelineCode_example"; // String | The code of the timeline used for evaluation.
-If provided, you must also provide a timelineScope. try {
+        String timelineCode = "timelineCode_example"; // String | The code of the Timeline.
+This can optionally include a colon, followed by the Closed Period Id to use at the head of the timeline, for a timeline with unconfirmed periods. try {
             // uncomment the below to set overrides at the request level
             // VersionedResourceListOfHoldingContributor result = apiInstance.getHoldingContributors(scope, code, holdingId, effectiveDate, fromTradeDate, toTradeDate, includeHistoric, taxLotId, includeUnsettledMovements, limit, asAt, page, timelineScope, timelineCode).execute(opts);